kolibrios-nextgen/kolibrios-nextgen/.github/PULL_REQUEST_TEMPLATE.md

 ### Associated issues

 <!--
-If this pull request is associated to any issue, then put its number here please.
+If this pull request is associated with any issue, then put its number here please.
 For example:

 - #8